ExactTarget/fuelux/README.md

 ```
 In instances where you require every module from Fuel UX, you can use `fuelux/all` instead of listing each module individually.

 Fuel UX also supports placing components in their own `<script>` tags.
-Be sure to [check component dependencies in the controls documentation](http://getfuelux.com/javascript.html) and put modules in the correct order if you load them in this method.
-Errors will appear in the console if you have not loaded dependencies correctly ((Repeater)[http://getfuelux.com/javascript.html#repeater-dependencies] and [Scheduler](http://getfuelux.com/javascript.html#scheduler-dependencies) are the only components with dependencies currently).
+Errors will appear in the console if you have not loaded dependencies correctly.

 # Bugs and Feature Requests